 LAW STUDENTS HERE IS WHAT YOU SHOULD HAVE LEARNED!

-The illusion perpetuated upon our society is that if you want to succeed in life then you will need a good education and need to go to college, study hard and earn a respectable G.P.A. (grade point average), and if you work hard… there will be employers lined up to offer you a great job with a nice benefit package, and an office with a view.
+The illusion perpetrated upon our society is that if you want to succeed in life, then you will need a good education and need to go to college, study hard and earn a respectable GPA (grade point average), and if you work hard… there will be employers lined up to offer you a great job with a nice benefits package, and an office with a view.

-Strip away the masks and what you find is the face of a lucrative business called higher education!
-If you do not understand this, then you have certainly fallen for the deception perpetuated by those who play this game so well, they have millions continuing to buy into the lie that without a degree you will never get a great job.
-Take law students for example.
+Strip away the masks, and what you find is the face of a lucrative business called higher education!
+If you do not understand this, you have certainly fallen for the deception perpetuated by those who play this game so well; they have millions continuing to buy into the lie that you will never get a great job without a degree.
+Take law students, for example.

 Colleges oversold and continue to oversell the dream, the time for a wake-up is here!

 The last reporting on the prospects of law students from the American Bar Association was published about a year ago in April of 2015.
-However the reporting data was based on the previous year, 2014.
-The ABA indicated that employment for graduates was up slightly from the previous year, 2013, but that is a bit deceptive based on the fact that the total number who graduated from law school was lower in 2014 than 2013.
+However, the reporting data was based on the previous year, 2014.
+The ABA indicated that employment for graduates was up slightly from the previous year, 2013, but that is a bit deceptive because the total number who graduated from law school was lower in 2014 than in 2013.